jeffThompson/RandomChordBot/README.md

-Would You Rather Bot
+Random Chord Bot
 =================

-A Twitter bot that creates random "would you rather?" questions.
+A Twitter bot that creates random guitar chord.

-If my math serves:
+If my math serves, at 6 strings and 5 frets = 40,920 possible chords.
-* 2,826 nouns x 769 verbs X 2 combinations = 4,346,388 possible Tweets
-* At 2 minutes between = 1509 days = about 4 years of Tweets...
+At a Tweet every hour, that means it will take ~4.67 years to complete.

 **LOAD OAUTH SETTINGS**
 Assumes Twitter OAuth settings, saved in a file